-Shane Simpson was elected as the MLA for Vancouver Hastings on May 17, 2005 and again on May 12, 2009.
+Shane Simpson was re-elected as the MLA for Vancouver-Hastings on May 12, 2009.
+He was first elected to the Legislature in 2005.

 Born and raised in Vancouver, Shane has lived, worked, and engaged in community-building activities in East Vancouver for more than 35 years.